 If you’re up for a jaunt around a rather beautiful garden, Giardino Giusti is where you need to head to as it’s not only one of the best examples of Italian gardens in all the land but also right next to the palace which makes for the perfect afternoon in the sunshine in Verona.

-There is a fee to get in so leave yourself some time here to actually take it all in slowly and leisurely. (*If you want it all to yourself, visiting early is probably a good idea).
+There is a fee to get in so leave yourself some time here to actually take it all in slowly and leisurely.

 13.)
 Loggia del Consiglio

 This is more one of those spots worth popping by briefly than planning a whole afternoon around as there’s not a whole lot you can do here but check it out from the outside.